0330 999 8786

 Our team will carry out thorough inspections, where we will identify any issues with the door leaf, door frame, furniture, and surrounding elements.

-When inspecting your fire doors, our qualified assessors will ensure every element is within legal perameters and report any issues.
+When inspecting your fire doors, our qualified assessors will ensure every element is within legal parameters and report any issues.
 These can include excessive door gaps between the door and the frame and warn or damaged intumescent seals.

 All door furniture will also be checked to ensure the fire door can work effectively in protecting you from fire and smoke.